Brazilian Seed Diet Side Effects

 Brazilian Seed – What Is It?

-Brazilian seed, known by its scientific name as Bertholletia Excelsa is a part of a tree native to South America and is part of the Lecythidaceae family.
+Brazilian seed, known by its scientific name as Bertholletia Excelsa, is part of a tree native to South America and is part of the Lecythidaceae family.

 The tree is a part of the Ericales order, which also has other fruits such as blueberries, gutta-percha, tea, and currants, among others.